 Your MIAM’s provider will give you information about the benefits of mediation and tell you about some different ways of managing your separation/divorce process including using mediation to agree housing, financial and children matters and also inform you about the benefits of the Collaborative Divorce model.

-The MIAM’s provider will complete a form for you to take away.
+The MIAM’s provider can complete the mediation section of a form for the court.
 This will state that you have attended the meeting and whether or not mediation is a possibility in your circumstances, now or at some future date.

 Who is a MIAM’s provider?